yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![In this screenshot, the Azure Firewall page is depicted with Rules (classic) selected on the left.](images/hol-ex6-task2-azure-firewall-rules-navigation.png "Azure Firewall overview page")

-5. Select **+ Add NAT Rule collection** and enter the following information to create an inbound NAT Rule (collection is a list of rules that share the same priority and action) then select **Add**:
+5. Select **+ Add NAT Rule collection** and enter the following information to create an inbound NAT Rule (a collection is a list of rules that share the same priority and action) then select **Add**:

     - Name: **NATRuleCollection1**